 The V-fell fingerloop braiding method that I teach on this blog is very useful for braiding simple 2-transfer braids (“square”-type braids) of more than 7 loops, because it’s possible to use all 10 fingers to hold loops.
 This isn’t possible with the other two common methods for braiding simple square and flat braids, because with those methods, the thumbs are on the wrong side of the active finger.
 Using all ten fingers, along with the V-fell loop braiding method (a.k.a “Method 2”) has been done in Finland, and in China, as well as by the person who first taught me loop braiding here in California.

 Another advantage of V-fell braiding is that the active braiding finger is on a different hand than the loops it reaches through.
-This makes it much easier to reach through multiple loops in one pass, especially if 2 or 3 loops are stacked on a finger.*
+This makes it much easier to aim and reach through multiple loops in one pass, especially if 2 or 3 loops are stacked on a finger.*

 This 11-loop tutorial shows how to braid through multiple loops on the little finger.

 Those 2 techniques are the basis for most of my “too-many-loops” methods for making fingerloop braids of up to 18 or 20 loops.

 Note: There are at least two other ways to braid with “too many loops”: